 Because these just slide over the handles, there won’t be any drill marks or sticky residue when you decide to stop using them.
 They won’t impact the surface of your cabinets at all.

-- They come in three colors.
+- They come in three colors to match most color schemes.

 - They don’t work on all handle types.